-Case Plaza Suite 232 | One 2nd Street North Fargo, North Dakota 58102-4807 p: 701.232.3242 | f: 701.232.5043 e: metrocog@fmmetrocog.org www.fmmetrocoa.ora
+Case Plaza Suite 232 | One 2nd Street North Fargo, North Dakota 58102-4807 p: 701.232.3242 | f: 701.232.5043 e: metrocog@fmmetrocog.org

+To: Transportation Technical Committee

-To: Policy Board From: Luke Champa, Assistant Planner January 10, 2020 Date: NDDOT Urban Grant Program Solicitation of Projects Re:
+From: Luke Champa Date: 01/03/2020

+Re: NDDOT Urban Grant Program Solicitation of Projects

 The North Dakota Department of Transportation (NDDOT) is soliciting projects to be funded through the Urban Grant Program (UGP) for fiscal year (FY) 2022, in the development of the 2021-2024 State Transportation Improvement Program (STIP).
-All submittal packages have been prioritized by Metro COG's Transportation Technical Committee (TTC) on January 9, 2020 and then sent to NDDOT for their project selection process by the January 31, 2020 deadline.
+All submittal packages are prioritized by Metro COG and then sent to NDDOT for their project selection process.

-Urban Grant Program - Metro COG received one (1) project for FY 2022 solicitation.
+Urban Grant Program - Currently Metro COG has received one (1) project for FY 2022 solicitation.

-2nd Street Pedestrian Bridge (Fargo) - construction of a bicycle and pedestrian bridge over 2nd Street N., just south of Fargo City Hall.
+2nd Street Pedestrian Bridge (Fargo) - just south of Fargo City Hall.
 The estimated total project cost is \$3,400,000, of which \$2,700,000 is requested through federal funds, and \$700,000 through local matching funds.

-With only one (1) project submitted for the Urban Grant Program, the TTC recommends the project be submitted to NDDOT as the top priority.
+Given that there is only one (1) project submitted for the Urban Grant Program, no prioritization discussion needs to take place, and the project shall be submitted to NDDOT as the top priority.

-Staff asked the TTC to prioritize the above project for submittal to the NDDOT for consideration.
-The TTC voted unanimously, at their January 9th meeting, to support this application as the metro area's number one priority for the urban Grant Program.
+Staff is asking the TTC to prioritize the above project for submittal to the NDDOT for consideration.
 Please be aware that for projects to be considered by NDDOT, the proper paperwork shall also be submitted with the request.
-As of the writing of this memo, City of Fargo staff will be updating images and maps, and highlighting key information within the attached planning documents that reference the project.

-Upon action by the Policy Board, staff will submit the prioritized list and sufficient project materials to NDDOT prior to the January 31, 2020 deadline.
+The prioritized project list will be submitted to the Policy Board for action at their January 16, 2020 meeting.
+Upon action by the Policy Board, staff will submit the prioritized list and project materials to NDDOT prior to the January 31, 2020 deadline.